Hydrogen disulfide: Synthesis

 The main impurity is trisulfane (H2S3).
 The precursor polysulfane is produced by the reaction of hydrochloric acid with aqueous sodium polysulfide.
 The polysulfane precipitates as an oil.

 Reactions

 Upon contact with water or alcohols, hydrogen disulfide readily decomposes under ambient conditions to hydrogen sulfide and sulfur.

 It is more acidic than hydrogen sulfide, but the pK_{a} has not been reported.

+H_{2}S_{2} may be considered a simple inorganic hydropersulfide, capable of transferring a sulfanyl group onto a thiol in the same fashion as organic hydropersulfides.
+Na_{2}S_{2} is commonly used as a reagent for persulfidation of proteins via in situ formation of H_{2}S_{2}.

 In organosulfur chemistry, hydrogen disulfide adds to alkenes to give disulfides and thiols.

 Quantum tunneling and its suppression in deuterium disulfide

 The deuterated form of hydrogen disulfide, deuterium disulfide D\sS\sS\sD (dideuterodisulfane), has a similar geometry to H\sS\sS\sH, but its tunneling time is slower, making it a convenient test case for the quantum Zeno effect, in which frequent observation of a quantum system suppresses its normal evolution.
 Trost and Hornberger have calculated that while an isolated D\sS\sS\sD molecule would spontaneously oscillate between left and right chiral forms with a period of 5.6 milliseconds, the presence of a small amount of inert helium gas should stabilize the chiral states, the collisions of the helium atoms in effect "observing" the molecule's momentary chirality and so suppressing spontaneous evolution to the other chiral state.